tomit4/react-kata/README.md

 ### `GET` /appointments/:serviceId

-Returns a list of appointment blocks currently available for the requested `Service ID` within the next 14 days.
+Returns a list of non-booked appointment blocks currently available for the requested `Service ID` within the next 14 days.
 Each contains:

 - `id`: The unique service appointment identifier.
-- `name`: The name of the service appointment.
+- `serviceName`: The name of the service appointment.
+- `serviceId`: The id of the service.
 - `start`: The start date & time of the appointment.
 - `duration`: The duration of the appointment in seconds.
+- `booked?`: A boolean indicating whether or not the appointment has been booked.
+- `email?`: An optional property indicating the booked customer's email;
+- `customerName?`: An optional property indicating the booked customer's full name;
+- `modelYear?`: An optional property indicating the booked customer's vehicle year;
+- `make?`: An optional property indicating the booked customer's vehicle make;
+- `model?`: An optional property indicating the booked customer's vehicle model;

 Example JSON Response: